 4. Will I see faster results if I lift heavier or perform extra reps?

-You don't have to lift hefty weights to boost strength and gain muscle.
-The weight you lift doesn't matter if you complete your advised reps with the right weight.
+You do not have to lift hefty weights to boost strength and gain muscle.
+The weight you lift does not matter if you complete your advised reps with the right weight.

 5. Why should I seek help from a fitness professional when I can find relevant information online?